BlasBenito/spatialRF/README.md

 ```

 The plot below shows the Moran’s I of the residuals of the spatial
 model.
-It shows that `rf_spatial()` has managed to remove the spatial
+It indicates that the residuals are not autocorrelated at a
-autocorrelation (p-values of the Moran’s I estimates for each
-neighborhood distance are higher than 0.05) of the model residuals for
-every neighborhood distance.
+distance of 0 km.

 ``` r
 spatialRF::plot_moran(